microsoft/vscode-docs/api/references/contribution-points.md

 - The comment thread context menu - `comments/commentThread/context`
 - The comment title menu bar - `comments/comment/title`
 - The comment context menu - `comments/comment/context`
-- The timeline title menu bar - `timeline/title`
+- The Timeline view title menu bar - `timeline/title`
-- The timeline item context menu - `timeline/item/context`
+- The Timeline view item context menu - `timeline/item/context`
-- The extension context menu - `extension/context`
+- The Extensions view context menu - `extension/context`

 > **Note:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
 For instance, a menu item inside the Explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.